microsoft/PartnerResources/_docs/Azure/AppDev/DevOps.md

 DevOps is the combination of development (Dev) and operations (Ops) - it's the union of people, process, and technology to continually provide value to customers.
 Learn more about DevOps fundamentals in the [DevOps Resource Center](https://docs.microsoft.com/en-us/devops/what-is-devops).

-## What is Microsoft's strategy with GitHub and Azure DevOps?
+## What is Microsoft's DevOps strategy?

 Azure DevOps has empowered 1000s of enterprises for 15+ years with rich features to support developer innovation, standardization and automation.